Mark-Cooper-Janssen-Vooles/microservices-aws-dotnet/README.md

 - we've now got a POST (new hotel) and GET (list admin hotels) methods
 - lambda authorisers vs cognito:
   - lambda authorisers are lambda functions: when a client tries to access a resource behind api gateway, api gateway triggers the lambda auth function, and says if the user has the right to access the api or not.
-  - cognito authorisers can only perform authentication, lambda authorisers we can validate the token as well as check if the user has the correct rights (i.e. part of the admin group)
+  - cognito authorisers can only perform authentication, lambda authorisers we can validate the token as well as check if the user has the correct rights (i.e. part of the admin group - authentication AND authorization)
+    - in our POST, the authorization was done in the lambda logic itself in the `AddHotel` method.
     - if we want to defer the authorisation completely to API Gateway (and not perform it in the microservice code), lambda authorisers are the way to go.
       - in the POST method we had a check `if (group == null || group.Value != "Admin")` using cognito, but in this GET we will use a lambda authoriser

 - to create a new lambda authoriser in API Gateway, go to the api then click 'authorizers' and 'create authorizer'
   - make it lambda, the token source should be "Authorization" for POST / PUT. we could make it a request instead of a token, i.e. for a GET we could pass the token through a query string called "token".